Rhythms of the World: History

 For 2008 the festival moved to the ground of Hitchin Priory.
 The festival had over 120 acts on 5 stages, a sound system, an arena and a family area with activities and workshops.
 23,000 people attended over the two days.
 Artist performing included Billy Cobham & Asere, No 1 Station and Massukos.
 A new addition to ROTW was the BBC Introducing... stage hosted by BBC Three Counties Radio.

 The 2009 festival saw performances from Jazz Jamaica, The Jive Aces, Hjtalin, Etran Finatawa, The Magnolia Sisters, John Otway, Blyth Spirit, Flamboyant Bella and Exit Avenue.
 In front of a weekend audience of 26,000.

 The 2010 festival saw performances from Black Polaris, The Swanvesta Social Club, Stu O'Connor, This Empire, My First tooth, The October Game, Lecarla, Red Dollar, HeKz, Spandex Ballet, Trailer Trash Orchestra, David Gibb & the Pony Club, CC Smugglers, Spiked, Trouble with Tuesday, Frog Stupid, Lika Sharps, Bayou Seco, Out of the Trees, The Xcerts, Ballachulish Hellhounds, The Whybirds, The Amigos, My Passion and Rotating Leslie.
-30,000 people attended.
+Over 25,000 people attended.

 In 2011, the 20th festival was held on 9 and 10 July.

 In 2012, the 21st festival was held on 14 and 15 July.
 With the wet weather, attendance was very low, the fields were very damaged and the festival lost a lot of money on holding the event.

 In 2013, there was no festival due to having no venue in time.

 However, in 2014, Rhythms of The World returned on 2 and 3 August, featuring the Number one Asian band in UK performing, as well as one of the biggest Cuban bands coming to Hitchin.

+In 2018, ROTW was cancelled due to the North Hertfordshire Council refusing some of the license applications for the event.

+In 2023, it was announced that Rhythms of the World would be dissolved, resulting in no future ROTW concerts.
+This was due to all three trustees resigning and a subsequent failure to replace them.
+They were facing additional issues, such as declining membership.